beanandbean/CenTaD2016-DSR/report/final-report2.md

 #### II.1.e Bigram occurrence model

-Besides n-gram language model, we also build __bigram__ models to give our algorithm special attention to common 2-word collocations in the Chinese language.
+Besides n-gram language models, we also build __bigram occurrence__ models to give our algorithm special attention to common 2-word collocations in the Chinese language.
 Since our n-gram language model starts by considering words sequences of length 5, it may miss collocations of 2 words that are always used together.
 Use the same example as discussing n-gram